QVC Group Shares Plunge Over 65% as TV Shopping Network Owner Plans to File for Bankruptcy

-Shares of TV shopping network owner QVC Group plunged over 65% on Thursday morning as the company plans to file for Chapter 11 bankruptcy in Houston and overhaul more than $5 billion in debt.
+Shares of TV shopping network owner QVC Group plunged over 65% on Thursday morning as the company plans to file for Chapter 11 bankruptcy in Houston.

-The QVC and HSN parent’s move, which was revealed in a delayed annual filing with the U.S. Securities and Exchange Commission, comes after it reached a restructuring agreement with its creditors.
+The QVC and HSN parent’s move, which was revealed in a delayed annual filing with the U.S. Securities and Exchange Commission, comes after it reached a restructuring agreement with its creditors that will reduce its debt from approximately $6.6 billion to $1.3 billion.

 The company is aiming to emerge from the Chapter 11 process within approximately 90 days and intends to continue normal operations, but warned “no assurance can be made as to a potential emergence date.”

-The plans come as QVC has been contending with inflationary pressures, tariff-related uncertainty and competition in the TV retail space from ShopHQ and JTV (Jewelry Television) in the U.S., Jupiter Shop Channel in Japan, HSE in Germany, TJC, Ideal World, Gems TV, Must Have Ideas TV and JML Direct in the U.K., including livestream shopping retailers and platforms, and mail-order and catalog companies.
+The bankruptcy plans come as QVC has been facing inflationary pressures, tariff-related uncertainty and competition in the TV retail space from ShopHQ and JTV (Jewelry Television) in the U.S., Jupiter Shop Channel in Japan, HSE in Germany, TJC, Ideal World, Gems TV, Must Have Ideas TV and JML Direct in the U.K., including livestream shopping retailers and platforms, and mail-order and catalog companies.

 It also competes with large department stores and specialty shops, e-commerce retailers, direct marketing retailers, wholesale clubs, discount retailers and infomercial retailers.